zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

 ```

 Deciding on this naming convention for our policies allowed us to scale to many
 more roles in our Vault.
-One thing to consider though, is paths that may end up
+One thing to consider though, is that paths that may
-overlapping between policies that you may assign to a role.
-This requires being
+end up overlapping between policies that you may assign to a role.
+This requires
-aware of how
+being aware of how
 [priority matching](https://developer.hashicorp.com/vault/docs/concepts/policies#priority-matching)
 works.